brianhuster/dirvish-do.nvim/README.md

 - Easy to memorize [mappings](#keymaps)
 - Integration with LSP for renaming files,...
 - Netrw-styled `:Open` and `:Launch` commands (only in Nvim 0.10.1+)
+- Sudo mode for operations that require elevated permissions

 # Requirements